JGohr/Network-Notes/Obsidian/Network Plus Notes/Cabling & Media Distribution.md

     - SMF: Longer distances and smaller core size allows for only a single mode of travel for the signal
         - Core Size: 8.3-10u (Microns)
         - More expensive
-        - yellow shieth
+        - yellow sheath
     - MMF: Shorter distances and larger core size for multiple modes of travel for signal
         - Core Size: 50 -100u (Microns)
         - Used up to 2kms or less
-        - blue shieth
+        - blue sheath

 Connector Types:
     - SC (Subscriber Connector / "Stick and Click")
-        - Typically used for fiber connections in LAN enviornments
+        - Typically used for fiber connections in LAN environments
     - ST (Straight Tip / "Stick and Twist")
     - LC (Lucent Connector / "Love Connector", side by side connectors)
     - MTRJ (Mechanical Transfer Registered Jack)